scritcash/scrit-whitepaper/scrit-whitepaper.md

 Scrit enables technical and legal distribution of DBC operations by parallel execution of transactions distributed over many separate mints.
-To accomplish this, we modify the classical construction of a DBC which consists of message and signature and replace it with the definition of a DBC as consisting of a *unique* message and a *set* of signatures.
+To accomplish this, we modify the classical construction of a DBC, which consists of message and signature, and replace it with the definition of a DBC as consisting of a *unique* message and a *set* of signatures.
 Instead of relying on a unique value certified by a single mint, Scrit defines certification a as consensus between mints expressed by independent mint signatures.
-The consensus is reached, if a DBC carries enough signatures by different mints to reach a predefined *quorum*.
+The consensus is reached if a DBC carries enough signatures by different mints to reach a predefined *quorum*.
 That is, a DBC is valid, if it has at least $m$-of-$n$ signatures, where
 $m$ is the quorum and $n$ is the number of mints (as described in detail